robinroche/arduino-temp-logger/README.md

 A basic Arduino temperature temperature logger

+### Licence

+None.
+Feel free to use it as you wish.

 ### Context

 Simply out of curiosity, I needed a way to log the temperature in my office.
 This can be done easily using an Arduino and a 1-wire temperature sensor, as described below.
 This tutorial is based on another one by [hobbytronics.co.uk](http://www.hobbytronics.co.uk/tutorials-code/arduino-tutorials/ds18b20-arduino).